 10. Kapala Bhati Pranayama.

-Kapala Bhati is the Yogic breathing technique that comes from a quick, “force full” diaphragm exhalation out of the nose.
-This movement is great for toning the abdomen and increasing heat, circulation, metabolism and digestion.
+Kapala Bhati is the Yogic breathing technique that comes from a quick, “forceful” diaphragm exhalation out of the nose.
+This movement is great for toning the abdomen and increasing heat, circulation, metabolism, and digestion.
 This pranayama practice is a powerful way for balancing Kapha, as it stimulates both the body and the mind.
 If you have been trained by a knowledgeable teacher, you can practice this breath work for 108-1008 breaths per session.
 The best time for this is first thing in the morning on an empty stomach.
 You can fit this in either directly before the Sun Salutations or directly after.

 11. Perform an Abhyanga massage with Kapha Oil two times a week.

 A stimulating self-oil massage is a great way to remove stagnation throughout the body and get things moving.
 A Kapha-style oil massage should be performed at the beginning of the day.
-This massage should be done using a Kapha oil that is infused with heating, stimulating herbs.
-One should start at the feet and work their way up the body, with quick movements to awaken the energy.
+This massage should be done using a Kapha Oil that is infused with heating, stimulating herbs.
+You can start at the feet and work your way up the body, with quick movements to lift and awaken the energy.
 Keep the oil on for at least 30 minutes before taking a warm shower to rinse it off (do not use soap!).
-If the oil is too heavy for you, one can perform a dry massage with an exfoliating shower brush. ***Oil massages should be avoided if there is a heavy coating on the tongue or other clear signs of toxins in the system.
+If the oil is too heavy for you, you can alternatively perform a dry massage with an exfoliating shower brush.

 12. Trikatu Churna.